chetnashah/algonotes/Datastructures/IndexedPriorityQueue.md

 2. update a keyed entity - `update(k, v)`
 3. delete a keyed element - `delete(k)`

-But many algorithms need this functionality, hence IndexedPriorityQueue
+But many algorithms need this functionality (Prim's and Djikstra's), hence IndexedPriorityQueue.
 ## Another workaround instead of using indexed priority queues.

 Push multiple `<cost, element-id>` inside pq, so there might be stale pairs.